To date, the USDA home loan has helped millions of people buy homes in rural and suburban neighborhoods across the U.S.

 Furthermore, the popular USDA streamline refinance has been rolled out in all 50 states.
 After a successful pilot program in 34 states, the program was rolled out nationally in 2017.

-Now, thousands more U.S. homeowners have access to an appraisal-less, unlimited-LTV refinance.Click to see today's rates (Mar 28th, 2017)
+Now, thousands more U.S. homeowners have access to an appraisal-less, unlimited-LTV refinance.Click to see your USDA loan eligibility (May 26th, 2017)

 The USDA Streamline Refinance is a program for homeowners with a USDA home loan.
 The program was made public in 2012.